kleene-project/docs/get-started/03_updating_app.md

 ## Remove the old container

 To remove a container, you first need to stop it.
-Once it has stopped, you can remove it.

 4. Get the ID of the container by using the `klee lsc` command.